-Table 5.
+Table 17.
 Full Preset Behavior

-Function Full Preset Result Trigger Arm Single (remote operation full preset, RST command) Measurement Parameters all set to defaults Maskable Message Display State On (manual operation full preset) Maskable Message Display State Off (remote operation full preset)
+Function Full Preset Result Measurement Parameters all set to defaults Maskable Message Display State On (manual operation full preset) Maskable Message Display State Off (remote operation full preset)

 Status Preset

 The STATUS:PRESET command sets the status system as defined in "SCPI 1995 Volume 2: Command Reference" section 20.7.
 All of the enable registers are set to 0, all PTR registers are set to 1, and all NTR registers are set to 0.